Lilly-Banuelos/Web-Dev-2-About-Me-Project/README.md

 # Web-Dev-2-About-Me-Project
-These are a few projects from my website development 1 and 2 courses.
+This is a project from my website development 2 class.
+The instructions were to make a sample website introducing ourselves and our hobbies to the other students.